dveldhoen/easyinvoice-composer/README.md

 //Set the data you wish to see on your invoice
 $invoiceData = [
+    //"documentTitle" => "RECEIPT", //Defaults to INVOICE
-    'currency' => 'USD',
+    //"locale" => "de-DE", //Defaults to en-US, used for number formatting (see docs) 'currency' => 'USD',
     'taxNotation' => 'vat',
     'marginTop' => 25,